devth/devth.github.com/_wip/2017-04-05-incremental-reconcilliation.md

 In other words, you're documenting a loose spec that can be built upon.

+## Desired state

+- Acknowledge implicit context by defining the spec of where a project should be, and make that spec available for feedback from others
+- Communicates direction of tech
+- Informs others specs on their own projects and potential integration points

+You can't (or it's very hard to) overcommunicate.
+Too often teams undercommunicate with individuals going off on their current project for days or weeks in heads down mode.
+This is fine and necessary, but individuals need to expose their state along the way, and do it in the most precise, asynchronous method possible.

+Avoid questions like: "What did you do last week?".
+There are so many details in the answer to that question and there's no way an individual can recall them all at a given time.
+Instead, rely on precise medium of capturing state over time and consume that medium.

 ## Risks

 Of course there are risks and potential downsides with this approach.
 If you're